srijith13/mcomme_assignment/readme.md

 - Since I use SQL based db it is limited by the dynamic changes in conditions and types of coupons that can be used.
 Solution: Use of NoSQL based db would ideally give much more flexibility.
 - Condition to check if more than one coupon is applied (assumed only one can be applied)
+- Can only add new coupons which fit in the current db set up implying only sub categories of the existing coupons will work best.
+For new type of coupon it is best to have an NoSQL based DB

 ### Improvements